 You really do not need to force HTTPS, because you followed the stack instructions and are using “Always HTTPS” on Cloudflare, and/or have Let’s Encrypt Redirecting HTTP to HTTPS.
 [Better to have Cloudflare handle it at the DNS level.]

-Another advanced option is WebP image compression.
+Another advanced option is WebP image compression, and we recommend you make use of it.
 Please see our WebP article for more details.